mobileheo/shalleat-react/README.md

 $ yarn start
 ```

-\*\* Since this application is running by fetching data from the server, if you did't set up and run ShallEat-API server yet, this application will not work as expected.
+\*\* ~~Since this application is running by fetching data from the server, if you did't set up and run ShallEat-API server yet, this application will not work as expected.~~

 ## Deployment

-This application has not been deployed yet, but will be deployed soon on AWS and Heroku.
+This application has not been deployed yet, but the web API server has been deployed on Heroku.
+Thus, you do not need to set up backend server on your local machine to run this application.

 ## Built With